louiskgkim/OOP-Team-Profile-Generator/README.md

 ## Description

-Node.js application that helps users generate a professional README file.
+Node.js application that generates a Team Profile for the user.

 ## Table of Contents